NickMcConnell/AngbandPlus/readme.txt

 === Upgrading from older versions (and/or other platforms) ===

-If you have been using an older version of Angband (and/or playing on a different platform), you can "upgrade" (or "sidegrade") to Angband 2.9.0, bringing your old savefiles, high score list, and other files with you.
+If you have been using an older version of Angband (and/or playing on a different platform), you can "upgrade" (or "sidegrade") to the current Angband, bringing your old savefiles, high score list, and other files with you.

-Angband 2.9.0 uses a platform independant file format for the binary files that store information about games in progress, known as "savefiles", and is able to translate savefiles from all known versions of Angband.
+Angband uses a platform independant file format for the binary files that store information about games in progress, known as "savefiles", and is able to translate savefiles from all known versions of Angband.
 To use an "old" savefile, simply copy it into the "lib/save" directory, changing